DevNambi/blog-drafts/uw - 20 - time to graduate.md

 https://www.insidehighered.com/news/2014/08/20/consultants-best-case-scenarios-rarely-reality

+### The Goals of Education

+* Civic: Create an informed citizenry
+* Vocational: Preparation for a career (vocational)
+* Personal: Growth and fulfillment.

 ### It's About Time

 Colleges don't have a fixed prices for a degree; they charge tuition per quarter, per semester, or per year.
 Each year, students have to adjust their finances to handle different sets of loans, grants, and tuition rates.
 State funding is similar: public institutions are often funded by giving a certain amount per student.